ivarref/datomic-transactor-nix-shell/README.md

 * [NixOS & Nix Flakes - A Guide for Beginners](https://thiscute.world/en/posts/nixos-and-flake-basics/)

 How much do you need to know about `nix` to use it?
-I do not know much, and yet somehow I'm (somewhat) getting by just fine. ¯\\_(ツ)_/¯
+I do not know much, and yet somehow I'm getting by just fine. ¯\\_(ツ)_/¯